 Your Coding Interview Prep Is Broken.
-Here's the Diagnosis.
+Five Diagnoses.

-• Recognition vs recall: reading solutions trains recognition only.
+- Recognition vs recall: reading solutions trains recognition only.
 Re-derive every peeked solution from a blank editor to build actual recall.
+Slamecka & Graf (1978) showed self-generated information is recalled substantially better than read information.

-• Difficulty split: real interview pools are ~60% medium.
+- Difficulty split: Meta's pool is 26 Easy / 60 Medium / 14 Hard.
 Mediums give interviewers 3-4 independent signals; an unsolved hard gives zero.
 Skip hards until you have 50+ mediums per category.

 You've been grinding for weeks.
 Daily LeetCode, solution reviews, NeetCode walkthroughs at 1.5x speed.
 The thought of an actual interview still makes your stomach drop.